lmshao/remote-desk/README.md

 ```

 **Note**:
-- X11 libraries are required for compilation
+- On Linux: X11 and FFmpeg libraries are required for compilation
+- On Windows: FFmpeg libraries will be automatically detected in the ffmpeg/ directory
 - If you encounter compilation errors, ensure all development packages are properly installed
-- For Ubuntu/Debian systems, you may also need: `sudo apt-get install build-essential cmake pkg-config`

 ## Running Examples